 Rakesh Roshan (born Rakesh Roshan Lal Nagrath on 6 September 1949) is an Indian producer, director, screenwriter, editor, former actor and music director in Hindi films.
-He is the son of Roshanlal Nagrath, who was born in the Pakistani city Gujranwala, Punjab.
+He is the son of Roshanlal Nagrath, who was born in Gujranwala, Punjab.
 He appeared in 84 films throughout the 1970s and 1980s till 1989.
 As an actor, he was mostly known for his supporting roles in big-budget films starring Sanjeev Kumar and Rajesh Khanna in the lead role.
 Later, he achieved fame for directing films with titles beginning with the letter "K" since 1987.
 As a filmmaker, his most notable work includes the drama Khudgarz (1987), the revenge drama Khoon Bhari Maang (1988), the comedy-drama Kishen Kanhaiya (1990), the crime thriller Karan Arjun (1995), the romance Kaho Naa. . .
 Pyaar Hai (2000), the science fiction Koi. . .
 Mil Gaya (2003) and the superhero Krrish film series (2006—2013).
 Roshan won the Filmfare Award for Best Director for directing the films; Kaho Naa. . .
 Pyaar Hai and Koi. . .
 Mil Gaya.
-He is father of iconic star Hrithik Roshan.
+He is the father of actor Hrithik Roshan.